Cloud Cost Management FAQ

 Wrong instance families for workload characteristics

-Data transfer costs from poor region placement
+Data transfer costs from poor region or availability-zone placement

-Storage tiers not matched to access patterns
+Storage tiers not matched to access patterns (hot storage for cold data)

 Governance gaps: